pinskylab/how_we_work/phd_guide.md

     - Apply for postdoc fellowships (fall) and contact potential mentors, or network and do informational interviews for non-academic opportunities

 ## 6-Month Check-ins
 At the end of the fall and spring, we take a meeting to step back from the details and think about big picture career trajectories.
-It’s a good chance to go back the goals you wrote for yourself, think about whether you’re meeting them, and think about whether they’re still the right goals for you.
+It’s a good chance to go back the goals you wrote for yourself, think about your progress, and think about whether they’re still the right goals for you.
+Please start a running document of your goals in our Google Drive (how_we_work/Group_member_goals/, make a copy of the template and add your name to the title) and share it with Malin.

 This is your meeting to use as you want, but I often find it useful to loosely structure the meeting like this:

 - First 1/3: Highlights from the semester/last six months:
   - What have you done?